supertokens/docs/CONTRIBUTING.md

 CODE_TYPE_CHECK=all npm run start
 ```

+#### Tips JS / TS
+- If you need to purposely tell TS to ignore errors in the next line, you can add a `// @ts-ignore` comment in your code snippets.
+This will make the TS checker pass.
+The type checking engine will also remove these from the final code output so that users don't see this unnecessarily.

-## Loading different versions of SDK to check
+#### Loading different versions of SDK to check
 If you are writing docs for a new version of the SDK, you want to load that version and then run the `CODE_TYPE_CHECK=lang1,lang2 npm run start` command.
 In order to change the SDK version, you want to navigate to `v2/src/plugins/codeTypeChecking/<lang>Env` and the modify that env's dependency file, and install the new dependencies.

 For example, if you want to test a new version of supertokens-node SDK, you should go to `v2/src/plugins/codeTypeChecking/jsEnv`, and modify `package.json` to use the new version.
 Then you want to run `npm i` in that dir.